bchenSyd/relay-digest-0.9/readme.md

 RelayContainer._initialize
 ```

-what it is saying is that: 1.
-I've a fragment with `variables#rendered` (seeing is believing) which was set via this.props.relay.setVariables({...updatedVars})),
+what it is saying is that:
-                              and can be retrieved by `fragment.getVariables()`;
+1. I've a fragment with `variables#rendered` (seeing is believing) which was set via `this.props.relay.setVariables({...updatedVars}))`, and can be retrieved by `fragment.getVariables()`;
 2. My parent passed me a field( where my fragment is defined in. i.e. the 'container'), with variables
                               `variables#fetched` set via `Fragement Override (react props)`, and can be retrieved by
                               `RelayFragmentPointer.getFragmentVariables(prop /*indicates parent*/, fragment)`. e.g.
 viewer:{